Diusval/Diusval/README.md

 ------------------------------------------------------
 <h3 align="left">👾 About Me</h3>

+My name is Diusval Gonçalves Pinheiro

+I'm 20 years old and I'm in the 5th period of the Information System course, studying Front-End Developer since 2020.

+I'm passionate about solving problems and learning.
+Always open to new challenges and ready to face changes.

+#### "let's go to the next level 👨🏼‍💻 🧠"

 - 👩🏻‍💻 I’m a **Web Developer**

 - 📍 I am currently learning **ReactJS** and **JAVA**